-The time for for Web IDE software is probably come : Eclipse and Visual Studio, Borland Delphi, such IDE have been used by generations of developers.
+- The time for Web IDE software probably comes: Eclipse and Visual Studio, Borland Delphi, such IDE have been used by generations of developers.
 They all come with the same advantages and drawbacks.
-Powerful, clever code completion, nice OS integration and notifications, a whole bad of features.
+Powerful, clever code completion, nice OS integration, and notifications, a whole bad of features.
 Clearly the develop has a great environment to write its software but these solutions do not scale well inside a team.
-How to share my configuration ?
-My preferences ?
-How to share code ?
-How to communicate ?
+How to share my configuration?
+My preferences?
+How to share code?
+How to communicate?
 To create coziness in your team, you will have to rely on a great IT administrator.
-A magician of the command line, Powershell to setup your OS with the same configuration everywhere, yet able to update it regularly.
+A magician of the command line, Powershell to set up your OS with the same configuration everywhere, yet able to update it regularly.

-My recommendation is to rely on two kind of tools to produce your software :
+My recommendation is to rely on two kinds of tools to produce your software :

-- Lightweight code editors such like Atom, Visual Studio Code from Microsoft
+- Lightweight code editors such as Atom, Visual Studio Code from Microsoft

-- Web IDE such like Cloud 9 or CodeEnvy is a great example.
+- Web IDE such as Cloud 9 or CodeEnvy is a great example.
 Using Eclipse Che, the web rewrite of Eclipse, a Saas IDE with the same lot of features and configuration.

 The consequence for developers is a matter of rule, our computers are locked.
-Software installation is double checked by IT, Internet is accessed through a proxy, antivirus, whitelist and so on.
-Hard disk ciphered and so on. in ch All developments have to be done on Virtual machines.
+Software installation is double-checked by IT, the Internet is accessed through a proxy, antivirus, whitelist, and so on.
+Hard disk ciphered and so on.
+In all developments have to be done on Virtual machines.
 BUT Virtual machines are such a pain to manage.
-A huge disk space, hard to customize, fairly expensive solutions (licence cost of VMWare to be able to perform VM snapshot on every developer laptop…)
+A huge disk space, hard to customize, fairly expensive solutions (license cost of VMWare to be able to perform VM snapshot on every developer laptop…)

-Building Virtual Disk images is a tremendous task for the system administrators : slow to copy, hard to customize, mostly manual installation and snapshots to produce them.
-Developers does not find the necessary flexibility to adapt to their customer projects.
+Building Virtual Disk images is a tremendous task for the system administrators: slow to copy, hard to customize, mostly manual installation, and snapshots to producing them.
+Developers do not find the necessary flexibility to adapt to their customer projects.

 Docker is offering a neat and efficient way to produce images, thanks to the docker script language.
 A good mix between automation and the traditional system administrator work of producing shell scripts.

-Using Docker images is offering enough security control to system administrator, less efforts to maintain and developers can also provide easily their own images to the Security/Administrator Team for review.
+Using Docker images is offering enough security control to the system administrator, fewer efforts to maintain and developers can also provide easily their own images to the Security/Administrator Team for review.
 But how to store your Docker images.
-At the present time, I would recommend something like Docker Datacenter to host your company containers on premise.
+At present, I would recommend something like Docker Datacenter to host your company containers on-premise.

-In practice, most IT projects enforces developers to manually install their development, test, production environments using an out of date documentation, incomplete.
-How the software team is performing a QA session ?
-Will they create a brand new test environment with fresh data in a given state and the latest produced software version ?
+In practice, most IT projects enforces developers to manually install their development, test, production environments using out-of-date documentation, incomplete.
+How the software team is performing a QA session?
+Will they create a brand new test environment with fresh data in a given state and the latest produced software version?
 The answer is probably no, definitively no.

 Usually, IT teams are relying on a single test server, painstakingly built through the scrum sprints, on a virtual machine.
-Do you think that I am exaggerating ?
-Ask to your team, how much time do they need to recreate this environment ?
-And what if their snapshot is lost or damaged ?
+Do you think that I am exaggerating?
+Ask your team, how much time do they need to recreate this environment?
+And what if their snapshot is lost or damaged?

 Docker is providing several solutions to common IT project problems :

-Initializing and populating a database for tests : another solution to execute integration tests is to rely on Docker to build an image, ready-to-use of your data.
-Start the container, wait the readiness , execute your integration tests and kill the container once used.
-Such scenario is easy to create with Docker, even with proprietary databases such like Oracle of MSSQL.
-This article is a good instruction to Docker and test automation.
+- Initializing and populating a database for tests: another solution to execute integration tests is to rely on Docker to build an image, ready-to-use of your data.
+Start the container, wait for the readiness, execute your integration tests and kill the container once used.
+Such a scenario is easy to create with Docker, even with proprietary databases such as Oracle or MSSQL.
+This article is a good instruction for Docker and test automation.

-- Multiple target and environment compilation : Developers often need to test their software in different environments, browsers.
+- Multiple targets and environment compilation: Developers often need to test their software in different environments, browsers.
 Docker images also provide a solution to the complexity of a software environment.

 Currently, he is struggling with the customer and that software.
 Both the customer and him have different deployment environments.
-And the difference of server, languages and frameworks versions is creating a huge mess.
+And the difference between server, languages, and frameworks versions is creating a huge mess.

 Docker/Containers can simplify your software deployments whether you have a private cloud or regular virtual machines.
 Simply install the docker system on your virtual machines and change your way to ship your software, past the effort, you won’t regret it.